“In the essentials we need unity,

 Rupertus Meldenius, 17th Century Lutheran scholar

 Man was created in the image of God (Genesis 2:26).
 However, by a voluntary act of the will, Adam and Eve disobeyed God (Genesis 3:6).
 That first sin had several repercussions.
-Man was excommunicated from the garden of Eden (Genesis 3:23), a curse was pronounced (Genesis 3:14-19), the process of physical death began (Genesis 2:17), and man died spiritually (Romans 5:12-19).
+Man was expelled from the garden of Eden (Genesis 3:23), a curse was pronounced (Genesis 3:14-19), the process of physical death began (Genesis 2:17), and man died spiritually (Romans 5:12-19).
 Sin separated humankind from God (Ephesians 2:11-18) and left man in a fallen or sinful condition (Romans 3:23).

 The only means of salvation is Jesus Christ (Acts 4:12 & John 14:6).
 He died on the cross to pay the penalty of our sins (I Peter 2:24).
 He offers each of us a pardon for our sins (Hebrews 9:26) and wants us to become children of God (John 1:12).

 When we put our faith in Christ, it triggers a spiritual chain reaction.
 We become the Temple of the Holy Spirit (I Cor.
 6:19).
 Our names are written in the Lamb’s Book of Life (Rev. 3:5).
 We become citizens of heaven (Phil.
 3:20-21).
 We are given eternal life (John 3:16).
 We are adopted and become children of God (Gal.
 4:4-7).
 Our sins are forgiven and forgotten (Heb.
 8:12).
 We are credited with the righteousness of Christ (Rom.
 4:4-5).
-We are born-again (John 3:3).
+We are born again (John 3:3).
 God takes ownership of us (I Cor.
 6:20).
 We receive an eternal inheritance (Ephesians 1:13-14 & I Peter 1:3-5).

 The evidence of salvation is two-fold.
 The internal evidence is the direct witness of the Holy Spirit (Romans 8:16).
 The external evidence is the fruit of the Spirit (Galatians 5:22, 23).
 We become a new creation (II Cor.
 5:17) and are transformed into the image of Christ (II Cor.
 3:18).

-The Scripture teaches that all who repent and believe in Christ are to be baptized (Matthew 28:19).
+- Baptism with Water: The Scripture teaches that all who repent and believe in Christ are to be baptized (Matthew 28:19).
 Baptism is a public profession of faith in Christ.
 It is symbolic of the death, burial and resurrection of Christ.
 It is a declaration to the world that we have died to sin and have been raised with Christ to walk in newness of life (Romans 6:4).

 The Church is the body of Christ (I Corinthians 12:12-27) and has a three-fold purpose: To evangelize the world (Acts 1:8 & Mark 16:15-16), to worship God (I Cor.
 12:13), and to equip for ministry (Ephesians 4:11-16 & I Cor.
 12:28, 14:12).